cbrauckmuller/helium/README.md

 ## Selectively Responsive

 By default, Helium uses a fixed-width layout.
 However, making it responsive is as simple as adding a class of `responsive` to the `<body>` element of your page.
-This allows you toggle responsive behavior on a per page basis.
+Responsive design is by its nature rather resource-intensive, so I built Helium to allow you to toggle responsive behavior on a per page basis so you can build out responsive pages as time and budgets permit.

 ## SASS Variables